zama-ai/tfhe-rs/tfhe/docs/getting-started/benchmarks/hpu/hpu-erc7984.md

 The hpu_simd version is a different measure which uses another HPU IOp called ERC7984_SIMD (for Single Instruction Multiple Data).
 This ERC7984_SIMD takes an input of 12 triplets (from, to, amount) and returns 12 pairs (new_from, new_to) and is particulartly efficient when having many independent transfers to execute.

 The throughput shown here is the maximum that can be achieved with TFHE-rs on a single FPGA node running the HPU, in an ideal scenario where all transactions are independent.
 In a blockchain protocol, the throughput would be limited by the latency of the network and the necessity to apply other operations (compression, decompression, rerandomization).
-The measures of throughput on 8x HPU cluster are not yet available in TFHE-rs HLAPI benchmarks.
+Throughput measurments on 8x HPU cluster are not yet available in TFHE-rs HLAPI benchmarks.